OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 <br/>

 Another widely-known vision for the future of scholarly communication is the [Vienna Principles](https://viennaprinciples.org/).
+Please feel free to share, re-use, or print these handy little infographics as you wish!

 ![Vienna Principles](https://github.com/OpenScienceMOOC/Module-1-Open-Principles/blob/master/content_development/images/vienna_principles.png?raw=true)